iSCSI NETWORK BOOT

 CONFIGURING iSCSI NETWORK BOOT ON THE SKULL CANYON NUC

-1. During POST, press F2, and once in Skull Canyon NUC BIOS, navigate to Advanced > Boot > Boot Configuration and enable “Internal UEFI Shell”.
+1. During POST, press F2, and once in Skull Canyon NUC BIOS, navigate to Advanced > Boot, select the Boot Configuration tab and under the Boot Devices section enable “Internal UEFI Shell”.
 Then press F10 to Save and Exit.

-2. During POST, press F2, and once in BIOS, navigate to Advanced > Boot > Boot Priority and drag UEFI:Built-in EFI Shell to the very top to make it the primary boot option.
+2. During POST, press F2, and once in BIOS, navigate to Home > Advanced > Boot, select the Boot Priority tab and drag UEFI:Built-in EFI Shell to the very top to make it the primary boot option.
 Press F10 to Save and Exit.

-3. During POST, press F2 and once in BIOS, navigate to Advanced > Devices > Add-In Config and click “iSCSI Configuration”.
+3. During POST, press F2 and once in BIOS, navigate to Home > Advanced > Devices select Add-In Config, and click “iSCSI Configuration”.

 4. Select the MAC address of the NIC to be used for iSCSI Network Boot.